AdobeDocs/app-builder/src/pages/overview/firefly_and_runtime.md

 App Builder greatly simplifies the process of building Cloud Native Applications that leverage Adobe I/O Runtime.

-If you have existing actions deployed on Adobe I/O Runtime and you want to migrate them to a App Builder application (maybe a headless application) these are the main steps:
+If you have existing actions deployed on Adobe I/O Runtime and you want to migrate them to an App Builder application (maybe a headless application) these are the main steps:
 * In the [Developer Console](/console) create a new project and choose App Builder as the template
 * Configure the Adobe CLI and then use it to initialize a new application for the project you’ve created in the Developer Console; check [Setting Up Your Environment](../getting_started/index.md)
 * Create copies of your existing actions in this project